ciniml/WireGuard-ESP32-Arduino/README.md

 ## How to use

-1. Include `WireGuard.hpp` at the early part of the sketch.
+1. Include `WireGuard-ESP32.h` at the early part of the sketch.

 ```c++
 #include <WireGuard-ESP32.h>